GSA/digitalcorps.gsa.gov/_fellows/2022/john-remensperger.md

 hometown: Washington, DC
 university: University of Pennsylvania
 region: east
-bio_short: Product manager with a background in technology, politics, civic engagement, and political identity.
+bio_short: Product manager with a background in technology, politics, civic engagement, and political identity
 why: "I look forward to the opportunity to contribute to the development of systems that improve citizens' lives and bolster their relationship with government agencies."
 fun_fact: John used to work as a sound engineer for concerts.
 tags: ['east', '2022','Product_Management']